Yesenia Castro (New York ’07) shares why she is still connected to the mission of pursuing educational excellence and equity.

 When I went to Stanford, I started to see, depending on where you live, depending on your socioeconomic background, you have different opportunities, and that impacts you later in life.
 TFA's mission is about all students receiving an excellent education.
 When I think of that mission, I think all means all, regardless of your zip code, regardless of your upbringing, regardless of your socioeconomic class.
 I knew as a corps member, why I was there.
 It was hard, but the mission drove me.

 To be an alum for Teach For America means to be part of a larger collective of individuals who are still working on the same mission.
 Some of my TFA corps member friends continued in education.
 Some went to law school, some went to counseling, some moved into administration.
 Even though they might have left the classroom after two years, or four years, or five years, they're still connected to the larger mission of education.
 This mission is so important.
-So, as long as we continue spreading our message, and fuelling people to do more, our impact will continue growing.
+So, as long as we continue spreading our message, and fueling people to do more, our impact will continue growing.